top of page

 Colors from nature

 IndiDye® Natural Color is our series of natural dyes made from biomass, fit for a wide range of fibres and applications.
-By utilizing our own special auxiliaries in combination with our dyes we provide good colorfastness without the use of conventional mordants.
+By utilizing our own special auxiliaries in combination with our dyes we provide class leading colorfastness without the use of conventional mordants.
 Our unique and efficient dispersing method, greatly improved solubility of natural dyes, and the stability of our dyeing solutions are all important parts of our eco-friendly natural color fastness enhancement technology.
 The technology transforms the use of natural dyes by introducing complete large-scale dyeing processes that significantly improves production efficiency and reduction of water consumption.

 indidye logo_.png